 - Then you get nervous when the start of a new day, week or new month approaches and you’re still stuck in the same position.

 Some of you may be able to relate and some of you may just think this is just an exaggeration.
 But these are the harsh realities that many graduates face in the unemployment epidemic.

 If you find yourself being unemployed after uni check out this post.

 What to do while looking for a graduate job

-Ultimately you’re faced one of two options: either giving up or being persistent.
+Ultimately you’re faced with one of two options: either giving up or being persistent.
 My advice if you are in that position is to remember not to lose hope.
 Make sure you keep yourself preoccupied and reflective in the process.

 - Self-awareness – Spend some time getting to know yourself better.
 Whether it means going for walks alone or learning something new.
-It’s also important to make a list of things you like, don’t like and what you want gain from life or a job position.
+It’s also important to make a list of things you like, don’t like and what you won’t gain from life or a job position.